grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 #### 1. The monsters are real

 Of course, the core conceit of urban fantasy is that monsters - vampires, werewolves, etc. - are real.
-It's kinda obvious, so I won't elaborate on it further.
+Not just real, they are also people, playable characters  It's kinda obvious, so I won't elaborate on it further.

 In _Curseborne_, the monsters are the Accursed.
 The world is filled with curses, but the Accursed are more cursed than most.
 So cursed they have internalized this power to become your standard spread of urban fantasy monsters: lycanthropes, vampires and others.
 And, of course, with their curses come supernatural powers and access to magic, because it's not urban fantasy without cool powers.